KimikaTeorikoa/python-notes-tccm/contents/plotting.md

 the values in the arrays are used to label the axes.

-It is also possible to plot bivariate functions in 3D using `plot_surface` function, which can be called as an method of an `Axes3D` object.
+It is also possible to plot bivariate functions in 3D using `plot_surface` function, which can be called as a method of an `Axes3D` object.
 Note that in this section, we have preferred to use the functional interface of Matplotlib, but it is also possible to use the object-oriented interface, which is more flexible and allows creating more complex plots